muniworth/fp-onboarding/README.md

    (s, [us, ue, r]) => s + (ue - us) * r,
    0,
 )

-// Code to render a total row from two subtotals.
-Zip2With(RevTotalsSos1, RevTotalsSos2, Add).map(TdNum(F.MCurrency))

 // If a function doesn't exist (ex.
 Clamp), create it!
 // Non-generic functions should arrange parameter order for partial application